Important Global Message

 Watch a young cowboy and sheriff enjoy the Original Tap.

 Miami-Dade County is proud of the drinking water it produces.
-It meets or exceeds all federal, state and local drinking water standards and, at less than $2.10 per 1,000 gallons, is very inexpensive.
-So drink up with confidence!
+It meets or exceeds all federal, state and local drinking water standards and, at less than $2.36 per 1,000.

 Watch the battle between tap water and bottled water.